flaviut/flaviut.github.io/_posts/2018-04-07-open-sesame.md

 The most fun part of the hardware was designing our own components in FreeCAD, a parametric CAD program, to be 3-d printed.
-Along with helping Leon with his first time using any CAD software, I made the bolts to hold the motor in and the fillet on the main frame:
+Along with helping Leon with his first time using any CAD software, I made the bolts (blue) to hold the motor in and the fillet on the main frame (red):

 {% include image.html
     url="/assets/images/2018-04-07-open-sesame/3d.png"
-    description="Render of our components.
-I did the fillet and the bolts!" %}
+    description="Render of our components." %}

 Of course, our design didn't actually work on the first try (although the 3d print was perfect on the first try!).
 We should have moved the motor about